-The Peak District National Park is one of the best places in the UK to enjoy long walks, and hikes to experience the region's celebrated stark beauty.
+The Peak District National Park is one of the best places in the UK to enjoy long walks and hikes to experience the region's celebrated stark beauty.
 Whether you choose to explore the dramatic Dark Peak or the rolling White Peak for a moorlands walk, you’ll be spoilt for choice wherever you go.

-But for a day out on the trail in the Peak District National Park that offers the wow factor in abundance, seek out one of the region's waterfalls.
-The natural elements of the national park come together at these sites to create huge torrents of water that plunge from the craggy heights, resulting in a spectacle that is too good to miss.
+But for a day out in the region that offers the wow factor in abundance, seek out one of the Peak District’s waterfalls.
+The natural elements of the national park come together at these sites to create huge torrents of water that plunge from craggy heights, resulting in a spectacle that is too good to miss.

 We’ve picked out six of the Peak District’s most breathtaking waterfall walks; visit just one or tick off all of them with a big road trip as you discover the Peak District – the choice is yours.
 And if you’re searching for a cosy Peak District cottage to relax in afterwards, just click the button below to find your perfect place to stay.